 Prerequisites: NREM 3063 or equivalent; STAT 5013 concurrently or forest populations.
 Previously offered as FOR 5053.

 Description: Quantitative description of forest populations and methods for modeling forest growth and development.
-Sampling techniques for
+Sampling techniques for offered as SOIL 5193.
+Credit hours: 3

 NREM 5193 Spatial and Non-Spatial Database Management